SmileiPIC/Smilei/doc/Sphinx/Use/post-processing.rst

   * ``rendering``: the type of output in the case of :py:meth:`TrackParticles`:

     * ``"trajectory"``: show particle trajectories.
 One file is generated for all trajectories.
+      This rendering requires the particles to be sorted.
     * ``"cloud"``: show a cloud of particles.
 One file is generated for each iteration.
+      This rendering can be used without sorting the particles.

   * ``data_format``: the data formatting in the case of :py:meth:`TrackParticles`, either ``"vtk"`` or ``"xml"``.
 The format ``"vtk"`` results in ascii.